 Did you know?

-- If you have previously received a baccalaureate (four year) college degree of any type you are no longer eligible for the HOPE Scholarship.
-This will NOT prevent a student from changing to the degree program.
+If you have previously received a baccalaureate (four year) college degree of any type from any post-secondary institution domestic or foreign you are no longer eligible for the HOPE Scholarship program.
+This will NOT prevent a student from changing to the degree program at Wiregrass.

-- Students who did not graduate from a Georgia high school or home school program must be Georgia residents for 24 months prior to the first day of the term.
-Military Personnel that are stationed in Georgia on active duty and their dependants shall be treated as a Georgia Resident, for purposes of HOPE Scholarship eligibility.
+- Military Personnel that are stationed in Georgia on active duty or list Georgia as their home of record, their spouses and their dependents shall be treated as a Georgia Residents for purposes of HOPE Scholarship eligibility.
 Students may be required to provide additional residency verification for HOPE Scholarship. (p.
-19 section 104.2 , #2 c. and d.)
-HOPE Regulations
+7 section 104.2) 2015-2016 HOPE Regulations Public.

-- Attempted Hours: Credit hours are to be counted as Attempted-Hours regardless of whether the course was completed, the hours were earned, or a letter grade was recorded on the student’s official academic transcript.
-Credit hours are counted regardless of whether the student receives payment for those hours from the HOPE.
+- Credit hours are to be counted as Attempted-Hours regardless of whether the course was completed, the hours were earned, or a letter grade was recorded on the student’s official academic transcript.
+Credit hours are counted regardless of whether the student received payment from HOPE.
 It does not matter how old the course is or if it is still a valid course for transfer.
-All post-secondary course work from the point of high school counts (See definition on page 6 for Attempted-Hours).
-(Rules for Hope Scholars and Non-Hope Scholars differ as to when Degree credits for Attempted-Hours begin).
-Students are allowed a lifetime max of 190 quarter or 127 semester hours and then they are no longer eligible for HOPE Scholarship. (p.
-6 and p.
-31 section 105.9) HOPE Regulations.
+All post-secondary course work from the point of high school graduation counts (See definition on page 20 -21 for Attempted-Hours).